jarede-dev/rock-paper-scissors/README.md

 # rock-paper-scissors
 A rock paper scissors project using Javascript.
-I'll be working everything in the console only for now.
+Branch where I'll add HTML and functionality.